Gauge coupling unification in a minimal non-supersymmetric $E_6$ GUT

+To fully comprehend the B-physics anomalies, we must first write down the Lagrangian, which includes the interaction terms of the scalar leptoquark $S_{1}(\overline{3},1,1/3)$ and vector-like fermions such as $\mathbb{D}_{L,R} (3,1,-1/3)$, $\Psi_{L,R} (1,2,-1/2)$ with the fermions present in the fundamental representation of $E_{6}$ GUT.
+The relevant interaction terms \cite{Dorsner:2016wpm} needed for phenomenological analysis at low energy can therefore be expressed as,

+SM Lagrangian and the Lagrangian obtained in (\ref{Lagrangian}) should undoubtedly be interpreted in the perspective of effective field theory.
+In the framework of effective operators, the $R_{D^{(\ast)}}$ anomalies has been addressed to a model-independent study that takes into account the impacts of the renormalization-group(RG) evolution \cite{Sakaki:2013bfa,Freytsis:2015qca}.
+More specifically in \cite{Freytsis:2015qca} experimental results are extremely well fit, and the relationship between leptoquark mass and coupling is established.
+The interactions parameters in Lagrangian (\ref{Lagrangian}) can explain new physics contributions to the flavor anomalies by constraining the LQ coupling and masses.
+A comprehensive analysis of the significant contribution of new physics to the aforementioned anomalies is skipped here.
+The interested reader may go through recent works \cite{Dorsner:2016wpm,Parashar:2022wrd} and the references therein.

+From a phenomenological perspective, the TeV-scale $S_1$ scalar leptoquark in a GUT framework is extremely exciting because its existence can be established at the LHC \cite{Angelescu:2021lln,Angelescu:2018tyl}.
+Pair produced leptoquarks have been looked for by ATLAS and CMS in a variety of final states.
+Exclusion constraints on $S_1$ have been established using various decay models by direct detection searches for scalar leptoquarks \cite{CMS:2018qqq,CMS:2018svy}.
+Whereas the direct LHC bounds on this leptoquark are not particularly strict, as was emphasized in reference \cite{Mandal:2018kau}, the most recent LHC data from the $pp\rightarrow \tau\tau/\tau \nu$ channels have actually imposed restrictions on the parameter space of $S_1$ necessary to describe and understand $R_{D^{(\ast)}}$ anomalies.

+Thus, the B-physics anomalies can be explained in presence of vector-like fermions and scalar leptoquark at the TeV scale.

 {\bf 5.
-Conclusion:}
+Conclusion:\,}

-We have investigated a non-supersymmetric $E_6$ GUT, with fermions and scalars taken only from the fundamental representation $27$.
+We have investigated a non-supersymmetric $E_6$ GUT, with fermions taken from the fundamental representation $27$ and scalars from fundamental $27$ as well as the adjoint representation $78$.
 With the minimal version and with no intermediate symmetry, the model provides successful unification of the fundamental forces of the Standard Model.
 With GUT threshold effects, it can simultaneously addresses some unsolved puzzles of SM in tune with the phenomenological constraints.
 The model with additional sterile neutrinos, can predict sub-eV scale neutrino at one-loop level via MRIS mechanism.
-The B-physics anomalies and the muon $g-2$ anomaly could also be explained in presence of fermion and scalar leptoquarks at the TeV scale.
-Thus the proposed $E_6$ Grand Unified Theory (GUT), in it’s truly minimal form and with no intermediate symmetry can be an all-in-one model for explanation of neutrino mass, B-physics anomalies and muon $g-2$ anomaly.